trivago/gollum/docs/src/gen/formatter/processtsv.rst

    * remove remove the value.
    * `agent{:<user_agent_field>:<user_agent_field>:...}` Parse the value as a user    agent string and extract the given fields into <key>_<user_agent_field>    ("ua:agent:browser:os" would create the new fields "ua_browser" and "ua_os").

-**ProcessTSVDelimiter**
+**Delimiter**
-  ProcessTSVDelimiter defines what value separator to split on.
+  Delimiter defines what value separator to split on.
   Defaults to tabs.

-**ProcessTSVQuotedValue**
+**QuotedValue**
-  ProcessTSVQuotedValue defines if a value that starts and ends with " may contain ProcessTSVDelimiter without being split.
+  QuotedValue defines if a value that starts and ends with " may contain ProcessTSVDelimiter without being split.
   Default is false.

 Example